-The ATUQ and its member organizations work hand in hand with certain departments, in particular the Quebec Ministry of Transport (French only), the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques , the Department of Finance, the Ministry of Municipal Affairs, Regions and Land Occupancy (MAMROT – French only) and the Department of Energy and Natural Resources.
+The ATUQ and its member organizations work hand in hand with certain departments, in particular the Quebec Ministry of Transport (French only), the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques , the Department of Finance, the Ministry of Municipal Affairs and Habitation and the Department of Energy and Natural Resources.
 The ATUQ is involved in the consultation process in conjunction with the development of new programs, plans and policies.

 The ATUQ also participates, as an independent expert, in certain roundtables and working groups such as the Quebec Road Safety Task Force; the roundtable on active, collective and alternative transportation; the roundtable on the taxi transport industry, and the focus group on safe cycling.

 Created in 2008, the Observatoire de la mobilité durable (sustainable mobility observatory) is mandated to examine the transportation and mobility of people and goods from an intermodal perspective, with regard to urban and land use planning choices and practices and in light of sustainable development imperatives.
 The Observatoire de la mobilité durable is a joint initiative of the ATUQ, the Union of Quebec Municipalities (UMQ), the City of Montreal and the Institute of Urban planning of the University of Montreal (Institut d’urbanisme de l’Université de Montréal), of which it is a part.